JacobWeinbren/astro-kinde/package/README.md

 npm install @kinde-oss/kinde-management-api-js
 ```

-2. Store your Management API credentials in `.env`:
+2. Store your Management API credentials in `.env`.
+You can use the same ones you used previously:

 ```bash
 KINDE_MANAGEMENT_CLIENT_ID=your_management_client_id